sah/java-tutorial/include/maven_setup.md

 	C:\sauce-tutorial> mvn archetype:generate -DarchetypeRepository=http://repository-saucelabs.forge.cloudbees.com/release -DarchetypeGroupId=com.saucelabs -DarchetypeArtifactId=quickstart-webdriver-testng -DarchetypeVersion=<!-- SAUCE:PROP:sauce-java-version --> -DsauceUserName=<!-- SAUCE:USERNAME --> -DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->

 You will be prompted to enter a group id (for example, com.yourcompany), artifact id (for example, sauce-java-tutorial), version (defaults to 1.0.0-SNAPSHOT) and package (default to the group id).
-Once these values are entered, the sample project files will be created in the `C:\sauce-java-tutorial` directory.
+Once these values are entered, the sample project files will be created in the `C:\sauce-tutorial\sauce-java-tutorial` directory.

 <!-- SAUCE:END_PLATFORM -->